royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 - Thank you to our program co-chairs, Christine von Oertzen and Simon Werret, who had the unenviable task of trying to organize 800 exceptionally strong submissions into an interesting and coherent program.

-- Thank you to the Local Arrangements Committee, constituted by Ariane den Daas, Annemarijn Douwes, David Baneke, Bert Theunissen, and Odette Janssen, who made the HSS meeting possible.
+- Thank you to the Local Arrangements Committee, constituted by Ariane den Daas, Annemarijn Douwes, David Baneke, Bert Theunissen, and Odette Jansen, who made the HSS meeting possible.
 They were our liason to Utrecht University, our translators, our local organizers, and our guides to everything Dutch.

 See below for a sample of the praises from attendees for the Local Arrangements Committee and Utrecht volunteers.